 Amazon has many good flash books.
 Some are "system" books which explain the buttons on a specific flash.
 My own notion is that the better books explain how take good pictures.
 Some are oriented towards studio portraits, others about general speedlight use.
 Most have pretty high satisfaction ratings from customers.
 In the top-most choices there, there are a couple that seem required in any beginning library.

-Definitely a beginning level book, for newbies, but extremely important to know.
+It is definitely a beginning level book, the first step for newbies, but extremely important to know.
 This is what photography is about, and to have any control in our pictures, we absolutely gotta know this most basic stuff.
 The 4th edition even added flash.
 This book should be any beginner's first photography book, to start them down the road in the right way.
-It is not deep - it is a very easy simplified read about how the first basics of photography work, about using shutter speed and aperture for exposure.
+It is not deep, it is a very easy simplified read about how the first basics of photography work, about using shutter speed and aperture for exposure.
 This one has developed a wonderful reputation about being very effective to get beginners started right, they like it.
-There is more to its subject than just "Exposure" - it is about the Whys of your choices.
+There is more to its subject than just "Exposure" — it is about the Whys of your choices.
 When you know why, you know how.
-The new book version has added an introduction to flash, but primarily this book is about regular continuous light, sunlight and light bulbs, about everything EXCEPT flash.
-Be aware that flash is quite different, in a few ways, and we must know both.
-But if aperture and shutter speed are still any mystery, you need this one before all else.
-This book will very likely be in your public library (the older versions are good too).
-Only about $15, and if you need it (and every beginner does), then this is easily the best $15 you can spend on photography.
+The new book version has added an introduction to flash, but primarily this book is about photos in regular continuous light, sunlight and light bulbs.
+If aperture and shutter speed are still any mystery, you need this one before all else.
+Not expensive, only about $20, and if you need it (and every beginner certainly does), then this is easily the best $20 you can spend on photography.
+This book will also very likely be in your public library (the older versions are good too).

 As useful as the above book may be, I might skip past Peterson's new Understanding Flash Photography: How to Shoot Great Photographs Using Electronic Flash.
 It is a pretty good beginning introduction to flash for manual flash, if you wish to work that way.